TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/troubleshooting/_index.md

 **For UDP gateways:**

-UDP is a connectionless protocol. {{% tts %}} expects a UDP gateway to occasionally send a `pull_data` message.
+UDP is a connectionless protocol. {{% tts %}} expects a UDP gateway to occasionally send a `PULL_DATA` message.
 This is typically every 5 seconds.
 By default, if a gateway misses 3 of these consecutively (15s) then the gateway is shown as disconnected and this indicates there’s potentially an issue with gateway connectivity.

 ## My gateway is shown as connected in the console but I don’t see any events (including the gateway connection stats).
 What do I do?